 “The LL.M. allows an individual to gain a knowledge of the law that would take them a very long time to figure out on their own.
 It’s a nice little condensed presentation of the subject matter that allows people to get a jump on the competition and to have a better knowledge set.”

-The Baylor Law LL.M. in Litigation Management is designed for attorneys who want to specialize in the innovative management of high-stakes or high-volume litigation.
+The Baylor Law Executive LL.M. in Litigation Management program is designed for attorneys who want to specialize in the innovative management of high-stakes or high-volume litigation.
 To be eligible for the program, you must be an attorney with at least three years of experience practicing law.

 Yes, applicants must have earned a J.D. from an ABA-approved U.S. law school or the equivalent of a J.D. from an accredited law school or university in another country.

 No, applicants do not need to take the LSAT.
 Applicants must be registered with the LSAC to apply to the program.

 No, Baylor Law does not accept transfer credits in the LL.M. program due to the specialized nature of the Litigation Management curriculum.